Ready to become a Occupational Therapy Assistant?

 Get hands-on training in our advanced facilities.

 Be a part of this rewarding and growing field.
-Employment of Occupational Therapy Assistants is projected to grow 43 percent from 2012 to 2022.* American Career College offers a 20-month Occupational Therapy Assistants associate degree program - uniquely blending classroom, clinical, and laboratory learning - to quickly and effectively prepare you to succeed in this challenging yet rewarding field.
+Employment of Occupational Therapy Assistants is projected to grow 43.8 percent from 2012 to 2022 (California Employment Development Department).
+American Career College offers a 20-month Occupational Therapy Assistants associate degree program, uniquely blending classroom, clinical and laboratory learning, to quickly and effectively prepare you to succeed in this challenging yet rewarding field.

 The OTA program teaches students to implement occupational therapy treatment care plans, train and educate clients and their caregivers, be sensitive to clients’ different cultural backgrounds, embrace occupation-based practice as “the means and the end” of the OT practice, and to collaborate with other health care professionals to provide excellent, occupation-based and client-centered care under the appropriate supervision of a licensed occupational therapist.